chiarazarrella/chiarazarrella/README.md

 - 👋 Hi, I’m Chiara!
 I am a master student from Politecnico di Torino, currently studying Computer Engineering.
 At the moment, I am an Erasmus Student in UCLouvain.
-- 📫 How to reach me: cezarrella@gmail.com or chiaraemanuela.zarrella@polito.it
+- 📫 How to reach me: cezarrella@gmail.com - chiaraemanuela.zarrella@polito.it - chiara.zarrella@student.uclouvain.be
 - 😄 Pronouns: she/her

 <!---